Editors integration¶

 (deprecated: use

-) Search for exact occurrences of thematch
+matchStrategy) Search for exact occurrences of thematchargument (case insensitive)matchStrategystring

 No